-The directory for storing report, catalog, and result files.
+Specifies the directory for storing report/catalog/result files.
 The history directory of each clustered server should better point to a different physical location.

 - Temporary Files Directory

-The directory for storing temporary result files.
-When you run reports in the background, Logi Report Server generates temporary result files to the temp directory.
+Specifies the directory for storing temporary result files.
+Along with the running of Logi Report Server, temporary result files (generated by background run) will be written to the temp directory.
 Each clustered server should use an individual temp folder to store its temporary files generated during its working process.

 - Properties Directory

-- In the Server's RMI Host text box, type the RMI IP address or host name of the clustered server that other servers in the cluster can access.
+- In the Server's RMI Host text box, type the RMI IP address or host name of the clustered server which can be accessed by other servers that will join the cluster.

 - In the Server's RMI Port text box, type the RMI port number of the clustered server.